mozilla/marketplace-docs/docs/topics/setup.rst

 Backend pages
 ~~~~~~~~~~~~~

 We recommend using Docker.
-See `Docker`_ for more details.
+See :ref:`docker` for more details.

 Environment Variables
 ~~~~~~~~~~~~~~~~~~~~~